modir/using-laminas-framework-book/version2/docs/doctrine.md

 default repository class.
 Custom repository is a class extended from `EntityRepository` class.
 It is typically used when you need to encapsulate complex DQL queries and search logic in a single place in your code.

-I> It is also possible to put the DQL queries to controller class, but that would make controllers "fat".
+> It is also possible to put the DQL queries to controller class, but that would make controllers "fat".
    Since we use MVC pattern, we strive to avoid that.

-I> DQL is similar to SQL in sense that it allows to write and execute queries to database, but the result of a query is an array of objects rather than an array of table rows.
+> DQL is similar to SQL in sense that it allows to write and execute queries to database, but the result of a query is an array of objects rather than an array of table rows.
 For more information on DQL and its usage examples, please refer to this [page](http://docs.doctrine-project.org/en/latest/reference/dql-doctrine-query-language.html).